-In addition to face-to-face daytime classes, the College offers the ability to earn an Associates of Arts in Liberal Arts attending only in the evening.
-This cohort approach is designed for working adults who want to complete a degree while not giving up work.
-We also offer numerous courses taught via distance, and we now offer Prior Learning Assessment.
+In addition to face-to-face daytime classes, the College offers online and evening classes.
+You can earn an Associates of Arts in Liberal Arts attending only in the evening.
+This cohort approach is designed for working adults who want to complete a degree while working.
+We also offer numerous courses taught via distance, and Prior Learning Assessment.
 If you have work experience that you believe is equivalent to college-level work, you may be able to earn up to 48 credits if your learning experience matches requirements for courses taught at the college.
 In addition to making higher education more accessible to adults, we have expanded Early College to multiple offerings at all three public high schools.
-Early College is a great way for high school students to earn college credit before they graduate, so they can continue at KauaiCC with a jump-start on their degree.
+Early College is a great way for high school students to earn not just college credit but certificates before they graduate, so they can continue at KauaiCC with a jump-start on their degree.

-Whether you are 15 or 75, we know that coming to college can be daunting at first, so we are here to help.
+Whether you are 15 or 75, college can be daunting at first, so we are here to help.
 We provide help with applying, financial aid, new student orientation, academic advising, an introduction to college class, tutoring and more.
 Your first meeting with a counselor helps you set your academic plan, and our STAR GPS registration platform guides you to enroll in the courses that lead you to reach your goal.

-Kaua‘i Community College offers small classes with competent, caring instructors in a place- and project-based environment.
-Come check us out to see how we can help you get to where you want to go!
+Kaua‘i Community College offers small classes with competent, caring instructors in a place- and culture-based environment.
+Come check us out let us help you get where you want to go!